CS126SP20/final-project-mjzou2/DEVELOPMENT.md

 4/30/20 - could not get HTTPS support on curl library, switched to CPR library, compiled and linked successfully

 5/1/20 - implemented user input using ImGui, implemented displaying of user's icon, username, and rank from Riot Games API response

+5/3/20 - implemented display of user's games and winrate

+5/4/20 - implemented display of user's predicted peak rank

+5/5/20 - implemented display of user's top champions

+5/6/20 - implemented display of user's recommended champions and current game info, some basic tests